William Kurniawan

 }

-.
-The style names and values usually match how CSS works on the web, except names are written using camel casing, e.g. backgroundColor
+If you have a web development background, you will realise that the code above looks similar to CSS.
+With React Native, you style your application using JavaScript.
+All of the core components accept a prop named style.
+The style names and values usually match how CSS works on the web, except names are written using camel casing, e.g. backgroundColor rather than background-color.

 import { View } from 'react-native';